glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 It lets you define how many requests it sends to your server, shows you the status code of each request and prints a nice summary at the end.
 It can be invoked like `siege -c 2 https://your-application.example.com`, where `-c 2` tells it to perform 2 requests in parallel.

-## How we archived Zero downtime deployments in three parts
+## How We Archived Zero Downtime Deployments in Three Parts

 ### Part 1: Using Pod Readiness Gate on AWS EKS